Robertson-Brian/gambit-location-service/Readme.md

 Intergration with existing services Janus portal web application to increase existing application functionality.

 ### Test notes
-To run the test script run the RestAssuredLauncher and then run the tests as JUnit tests In order to see the automatically gerated database go to localhost:8082 and hit connect
+To execute the test script run the RestAssuredLauncher and then run the tests as JUnit tests In order to see the automatically generated database go to localhost:8082 and hit connect

 ### Built with
 * [Spring](https://spring.io/)